Canadian Volunteers: Service in the War of 1812

 By the autumn, the corps numbered about 120 men.
 During the later part of 1813, they were active as skirmishers, foragers and scouts around the Fort.

 In November, the corps was reinforced by more volunteers under Benajah Mallory, another former member of the Upper Canada Legislature, who became second in command with the rank of major.
 (Willcocks held the rank of lieutenant colonel by this time).

-Burning of Newark
+Raid and Burning of Newark

 By December 1813, almost all the United States regular troops had been withdrawn from Fort George.
 Faced with a British advance, Brigadier General George McClure of the New York State Militia ordered the post to be abandoned.
 During the evacuation, he gave an order to set fire to the nearby village of Newark.
 On 10 December 1813, Joseph Willcocks led 100 members of his corps and 70 U.S. Regulars to the village, where they burned down more than 60 structures of public and private property.
 Willcocks recruited four Canadians who joined him, then withdrew to New York with 24 prisoners.
 This operation left approximately 400 Canadian civilians without shelter at the height of winter.
 Other houses in Queenston were also burned down by the Americans.
 This outrage caused much resentment in the Canadian population, which until then had been somewhat lethargic in opposing the invasion.